Things To Do

 Strengths and Weaknesses

-- Vibrant nightlife and cultural scene
+- Vibrant nightlife and cultural scene.

-- Rich history and historical architecture
+- Rich history and stunning architecture.

-- Weather can be cold and wet for much of the year
+- Weather can be unpredictable and rainy.

 Places to Visit in Newcastle